-Constipation is most often defined as having a bowel movement less than 3 times per week.
-It usually is associated with hard stools or difficulty passing stools.
-You may have pain while passing stools or may be unable to have a bowel movement after straining or pushing for more than 10 minutes.
+Constipation in infants and children occurs when they have hard stools or have problems passing stools.
+A child may have pain while passing stools or may be unable to have a bowel movement after straining or pushing.

 Irregularity of bowels; Lack of regular bowel movements

 Constipation is common in children.
 However, normal bowel movements are different for each child.

 In the first month, infants tend to have bowel movements about once a day.
 After that, babies can go a few days or even a week between bowel movements.
 It's also difficult to pass stools because their abdominal muscles are weak.
 So babies tend to strain, cry, and get red in the face when they have a bowel movement.
 This does not mean they are constipated.
 If bowel movements are soft, then there is likely no problem.